ismaberra/goalguard/README.md

 https://github.com/vita-epfl/goalguard/assets/83677158/e19450b4-b5ca-4ec7-9876-432f6a994275

 Our final datasets are in the folder Datasets, the real dataset is composed of 123 samples but after vertical flippling and x-translation, and both at the same time, the dataset is quadrupled : **492 samples**.
-And the FIFA game dataset is composed of 1'385 samples  but after vertical flippling and x-translation, and both at the same time, the dataset is quadrupledd : **5'540 samples**.
+And the FIFA game dataset is composed of 1'385 samples  but after vertical flippling and x-translation, and both at the same time, the dataset is quadrupled : **5'540 samples**.
 So our final dataset is composed of **6032 samples**.

 # III) Model